What you need to know about coronavirus right now

 What about walking the dog?

 Moscow’s healthcare department said it was OK for residents in self-isolation to walk their dog, but only while wearing a face mask and at time when there are the fewest people in the streets.
-The advice was handed out after authorities threatened prison terms of up to five years for people failing to self-isolate for two weeks after visiting countries hit hard by the coronavirus outbreak.
+The advice was handed out after authorities threatened prison terms of up to five years for people failing to self-isolate for two weeks after visiting countries hit hard by the outbreak.

+For an interactive graphic of the spread, open tmsnrt.rs/3aIRuz7 in an external browser.

 Compiled by Andrew Heavens and Alison Williams; Editing by Frances Kerry